Payload Logo

 Happiness is everywhere

-For a long time, we treated mental health like a luxury or a "side quest" to our physical well-being.
+For a long time, we treated mental health like a luxury, or secondary to our physical well-being.
 If you could walk, talk, and show up to work, you were "fine."
-But as our understanding of the human brain has evolved, we’ve realized that mental health isn't just the absence of illness—it is the invisible architecture that supports every single thing we do.
+But as our understanding of the human brain has evolved, we’ve realised that mental health isn't just the absence of mental illness, it is the invisible architecture that supports every single thing we do.

 The Mind-Body Connection: It’s All One System